CaptainCrowbar/unicorn-lib/unicorn/string.md

 These replace some characters in the string with percent encoding.
 These are similar to the correspondingly named JavaScript functions, except that they follow the slightly more stringent rules from [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt).
-Characters outside the printable ASCII range will always be encoded; ASCII alphanumeric characters will never be encoded.
+Characters outside the graphic ASCII range (`0x21-0x7e`) will always be encoded; ASCII alphanumeric characters will never be encoded.
 ASCII punctuation is selectively encoded:

 | Characters            | Behaviour
 | ----------            | ---------